 Download one of our colouring or fun fact sheets or take a look at some of our videos including The life of a macadamia, How to roast your own, How to crack a macadamia nut, How to make macadamia butter and Macadamia harvesting.

-The story of the macadamia began thousands of years ago, in the rainforest along the north east coast of Australia.
+The story of the macadamia began millions of years ago, in the rainforest along the north east coast of Australia.

 Before European settlement, Aboriginal people congregated on the eastern slopes of Australia’s Great Dividing Range to feed on the seed of two evergreen trees, one of which they called ‘Kindal Kindal’ which was the macadamia.
 Aboriginal peoples had other names for macadamia including Boombera, Jindill & Baupal.

 It can take 10 to 15 years before a macadamia tree reaches maturity and maximum yield.
 Mature trees grow to heights of between 12 and 15 metres and have shiny dark green leaves.